ecadlabs/taquito/packages/taquito/README.md

 **Configure a wallet to use the Wallet API**

-Sending operation using the Wallet API requires a wallet to be configured.
+Sending operations using the Wallet API requires a wallet to be configured.
 The wallet API supports different kinds of wallets.
 For example, the `BeaconWallet` from the `@taquito/beacon-wallet` can be used.
 Use the `setWalletProvider` method of the `TezosToolkit` to set the wallet and refer to the `@taquito/beacon-wallet` for specific configuration:

 ```ts
 import { TezosToolkit } from '@taquito/taquito';